Gassandrid/ewan.my/content/index.md

 ## Thoughts 🏡

-To hell with specialization!
-You can have a focus on being good at one thing, but I guarentee you will be happier enjoying all your varied interests/skills.

 Getting back into simple woodwork again!
 I love woodwork, but at University there is never much time for me to get really invested in a project.
 But finding time to work on a medium stick with my Leatherman has been very enjoyable for the last 2 weeks.